 Queries and contact

 Our club secretary David acts as our data protection officer.
 You can see him at most club night sessions, or submit a query or request through this form.
+If you wish to raise a formal complaint about any part of the process, the complaints procedure is available to members in the ‘club members’ section of the website or on request from David (the club secretary).

 Updates to this statement will appear on this webpage.
 Major changes will be communicated to club members via newsletter.